damburgey/handlebrake/README.md

 # handlebrake

-A PowerShell script to help automate and validate HandBrakeCLI batch encoding jobs
+A PowerShell script to 'handle' the automation and validation of HandBrakeCLI batch encoding jobs

 ## Description